Emergency services chief on Maui resigns. He faced criticism for not activating sirens during fire

 Contracts with the hotels will last for at least seven months but could easily be extended, he said.
 Service providers at the properties will offer meals, counseling, financial assistance and other disaster aid.

-Green has said at least 1,000 hotel rooms will be set aside.
-In addition, AirBnB said its nonprofit wing will provide properties for 1,000 people.
+Gov. Josh Green has said at least 1,000 hotel rooms will be set aside.
+In addition, Airbnb said its nonprofit wing will provide properties for 1,000 people.

-The governor has also vowed to protect local landowners from being “victimized” by opportunistic buyers.
-Green said Wednesday that he instructed the state attorney general to work toward a moratorium on land transactions in Lahaina, even as he acknowledged that would likely face legal challenges.
+The governor also has vowed to protect local landowners from being “victimized” by opportunistic buyers.
+Green said Wednesday he instructed the state attorney general to work toward a moratorium on land transactions in Lahaina, even as he acknowledged that would likely face legal challenges.

-Since the flames consumed much of Lahaina just over a week ago, locals have feared that a rebuilt town could become even more oriented toward wealthy visitors.
+Since the flames consumed much of Lahaina more than a week ago, locals have feared a rebuilt town could become even more oriented toward wealthy visitors.

 The cause of the wildfires is under investigation.
 But Hawaii is increasingly at risk from disasters, with wildfire rising fastest, according to an AP analysis of FEMA records.